 “I started college in January 2021.
 I never thought I would do that.
 And I love my job so much, it doesn’t even feel like work.
 I’m in this field because it reminds me where I never want to go again.
 It also allows me to help people because I have my experience to share.
 I love recovery.”

-Spring now works as a Program Assistant in the Aloha House residential program, and is studying Liberal Arts and Human Resources at UHMC.
+Spring now works as a Counselor I at the Aloha House Intensive Outpatient Program, and is studying Liberal Arts and Human Resources at UHMC.